thewizardplusplus/go-chess-models/README.md

     - of a board;
 - utilities:
   - utility for counting all possible moves (based on the [perft](https://www.chessprogramming.org/Perft) function);
-  - utility for generating all possible chess moves.
+  - utility for generating all possible chess moves;
+  - utility for comparing the generation of all possible chess moves by different board representations.

 ## Installation